Online Form Design Best Practices

-First and foremost, the data that is filled into the form must be secured when being transmitted, processed and stored.
+First and foremost, the data filled into the form must be secured when being transmitted, processed, and stored.
 One way to do that is via encryption.
-Encryption secures form data by making it unreadable to those who do not have the access.
+Encryption secures form data by making it unreadable to those who do not have access.
 This typically includes the browser and server.

 SSL is one of the encryption options you can consider.
-It stands for Secure Sockets Layer and it’s basically a type of security protocol that secures the connection between sender and receiver.
-So, when data is transmitted, only the sender and receiver will have access to it.
+It stands for Secure Sockets Layer, and it’s a type of security protocol that secures the connection between sender and receiver.
+So, when data is transmitted, only the sender and receiver can access it.
 No third party can intercept and retrieve the data.

 So, SSL encryption allows you to secure the submitted data during transmission.

 You can make the data even more secure by adding an authentication layer.
-What that means is that only people who are authorized to view the data will be able to do so.
+That means that only people who are authorized to view the data will be able to do so.
 This can go a long way in preventing unauthorized access.

 Protect Yourself from Bots

-Bots are automated programs that go poking around the Internet, looking for information, looking for system vulnerabilities, and looking for ways to send spam, among other things.
-It is extremely common for such bots to automatically fill out and submit online forms … often with garbage or with spam.
+Bots are automated programs that go poking around the internet, looking for information, system vulnerabilities, and ways to send spam, among other things.
+It is prevalent for such bots to fill out and submit online forms automatically, often with garbage or spam.

-Of course, bots are evolving and some of them don’t fall for these tricks.
+Of course, bots are evolving, and some don’t fall for these tricks.
 But, this is still one of the best ways to prevent spam and other attacks.

 However, there are a few things to consider when using CAPTCHA/ReCAPTCHA.
-It is an extra step in the form filling process and that can be a problem.
-Your customers may not be okay with the idea of having to complete another step.
-In fact, CAPTCHA has been known to cause abandonment even though it offers a high level of security.
+It is an extra step in the form-filling process, which can be a problem.
+Your customers may not be okay with having to complete another step.
+CAPTCHA has been known to cause abandonment even though it offers a high level of security.

-So, do consider the nature of your forms when implementing CAPTCHA/ReCAPTCHA for security purposes.
-That brings us to the next topic…
+So, consider your forms’ nature when implementing CAPTCHA/ReCAPTCHA for security purposes.
+That brings us to the next topic.

 Don’t Ask for Too Much Information

-There is information that you don’t need and there is information that you need.
+There is information that you don’t need, and there is information that you need.
 This is something to think about when designing online web forms.
-Of course, in the healthcare industry, information collection can often be voluminous.
+Of course, information collection can often be voluminous in the healthcare industry.
 However, you should always keep it down to the essentials.